ICRAR/libprofit/docs/index.rst

 libprofit
 =========

-*libprofit* is a C library that produces images based on different luminosity profiles.
+*libprofit* is a C++ library that produces images based on different luminosity profiles.

 .. toctree::
    :maxdepth: 2